dunglas/DunglasActionBundle/README.md

     /**
      * @Route("/myaction")
      *
-     * Using annotations are not mandatory, you can use XML or YAML routing file if you want.
+     * Using annotations are not mandatory, XML and YAML configuration files can be used instead.
-     * If you want a framework agnostic action, don't use this annotation.
+     * If you want to make your actions framework agnostic, don't use annotations.
      */
     public function __invoke(Request $request)
     {